FUTURETECH6/Notes-Sophomore2/DBS/A4_DBS.md

     participant 0 as RedoLSN
     participant 1 as Somewhere undo ends
     participant 2 as Last checkpoint
-    participant 3 as Every LastLSN in undo-list participant 4 as End of Log
+    participant 3 as Last LastLSN in undo-list participant 4 as End of Log
     2->>4: Analysis pass
     0->>4: Redo pass